 Absolutely!
 In fact, it's very useful to keep your phone charger in your hand luggage if you're using your phone to keep yourself entertained on a long flight.

 - Any liquid in a container over 100ml (3.4 oz) - This is the case even if the container isn't full.

-- Sharp objects - Including knives of any length, scissors, razor blades hypodermic needles (if these are required for medical reasons they are allowed but you will be required to provide proof).
+- Sharp objects - Including knives of any length, scissors, razor blades, hypodermic needles (if these are required for medical reasons they're allowed but you'll need to show proof).